Indexing Your Data

 When you define the object group for the files that you want to index, ChaosSearch allows you to specify how to index your data.
 You first specify the file patterns, define any needed object and/or schema filters and column transformations, then you reach the Create Object Group window.

 If you do not select Live Indexing, the indexing style defaults to static indexing.
-Static indexing causes the system to index the matching objects defined by the object group only when you click Start Indexing.
-It assumes that the bucket contents are relatively static.
-If new objects are added to the bucket, you can click Start Indexing again to run a new static index for any new files added since the last time the index service ran.
+Static indexing is a one-time indexing operation that reads and indexes the available matching objects defined by the object group filters when you click Start Indexing.
+If new objects are added to the bucket after the static index is finished, they are not automatically indexed.
+It is possible to restart indexing for a static group to index files added later using the ChaosSearch API; contact ChaosSearch Customer Success for more information.

 Within the Create Object Group window, you can choose a Retention Policy for Index Lifecycle Management.